PanZaifeng/FastTree-Artifact/README.md

 This repository provides the artifact for ***[MLSys'25]** FastTree: Optimizing Attention Kernel and Runtime for Tree-Structured LLM Inference*.

 FastTree is implemented as an SGLang plugin to accelerate attention computation with the given radix tree for KV cache.
-This repository includes the kernel benchmark code from the paper, as well as end-to-end benchmark scripts (still being organized and to be released).
+This repository includes the kernel benchmark code from the paper, as well as end-to-end benchmark scripts.

 <p align="center">
   <img src="./assets/overview.png" style="width:50%">